Tosbye/SSD1306-Library/README.md

-# SSD1306 Library
+# SSD1306 Arduino Library

-This library provides essential functions for controlling the SSD1306 OLED display.
-It includes methods for drawing various shapes, manipulating pixels, and rendering bitmaps, making it easy to integrate and use in a wide range of projects.
+The **SSD1306 Arduino Library** provides essential functions for controlling the SSD1306 OLED display.
+This library includes methods for drawing various shapes, manipulating pixels, rendering bitmaps, and displaying text, making it easy to integrate and use in a wide range of Arduino

 ## Features